benuh/ML_AL_Notes/guides/deep-learning/DEEP_LEARNING_ARCHITECTURES.md

 **From Fundamentals to State-of-the-Art Architectures**

-> Last Updated: October 2025
+> Last Updated: November 2025
 > Comprehensive guide to deep learning architectures with mathematical foundations and implementations

 ---